 \subsection{Culture Grouping of CVQA}

-The CVQA benchmark comprises 39 country–language pairs, several of which share the same country or language tags.
-To study potential grouping effects, we construct three aggregated culture sets that pool pairs with a shared attribute: India-all (IND) (all pairs tagged with country `India'), Indonesia-all (IDN) (all pairs tagged with country `Indonesia'), and All-Spanish (ESP) (all pairs whose language is Spanish).
+The CVQA benchmark comprises 39 country--language pairs, several of which share the same country or language tags.
+To study potential grouping effects, we construct three aggregated culture sets that pool pairs with a shared attribute: India--all (IND) (all pairs tagged with country ``India''), Indonesia--all (IDN) (all pairs tagged with country ``Indonesia''), and all--Spanish (ESP) (all pairs whose language is Spanish).
 Table~\ref{table:grouping_full} reports the mapping from individual pairs to each aggregate and the number of questions per subset in the identification and evaluation splits.